AMH Resources

 April 24, 2025

-Las Vegas Homeless Community Living in Underground Tunnels
+A Homeless Community of Over 1,500 People in Las Vegas Are Living in Underground Tunnels

-Did you know that there are 1,500 homeless people living in tunnels below Las Vegas?
-Directly under the billion-dollar casinos, fancy night clubs and Michelin-star restaurants is a world that you wouldn’t believe is real.
-Until you go down there and see it for yourself.
-Drew Binsky teamed up with Rob from Shine a Light Foundation, who guided him down into this underground world to meet with local residents and hear their stories.
+Did you know that 1,500 homeless people are living in tunnels beneath Las Vegas?
+Beneath the billion-dollar casinos, upscale nightclubs, and Michelin-star restaurants lies an underground world that seems almost unbelievable—until you see it for yourself.
+Drew Binsky partnered with Rob from the Shine a Light Foundation, who led him into this hidden world to meet the people living there and hear their stories firsthand.

 April 24, 2025